Ph.D. IN CRITICAL DANCE STUDIES

 Graduates have gone on to secure full-time academic positions nationally and internationally at schools such as UCLA, Florida State University, University of Florida, Davidson College, Colorado College, Bowdoin College, University of Minnesota, University of Illinois, University of Nebraska, Rutgers University, University of Washington, California State University Long Beach, Elon University, University of Kansas, York University (Canada), Middlesex University (UK), University of Surrey (UK), University of Malaya (Malaysia), University of Malta (Malta), and Taipei National University of the Arts (Taiwan).

 The core curriculum, normally to be completed in the first two years of residency, includes the following:

 Dance 239: Introduction to Graduate Study of Dance

 Dance 257: Rhetorical Approaches to Dance Studies

 Dance 258: Cultural Approaches to Dance Studies

-Six additional graduate-level courses are required.
-Two from other disciplines related to the student's research interest, and four from Dance.
+Students must also take Dance 301 plus six additional graduate-level courses: two from other disciplines related to the student’s research interest, and four from Dance.
 A maximum of one Dance M.F.A. core course may be included as one of the four additional graduate-level dance courses required.